mlanza/ai-literacy/301/06-feet-on-the-ground.md

 # Feet on the Ground

 In the last chapter, we described the world from an AI’s perspective as a kind of text adventure — a Zork-style simulation where it navigates rooms, encounters objects, and performs actions by typing verbs.
 But we also explained from a practical perspective: those objects aren’t just fictional.
 They're props with wiring.
-When wired into the app’s glue code (ahem, architecture), they become portals to the real world — turning fictional acts into consequential ones.
+When wired into an **app’s architecture** — the scaffolding of an **agent** — they become portals to the real world, turning fictional acts into consequential ones.

 If there’s a phone in the room, someone built it.
 If there’s a laptop with a browser open, someone made sure it knows how to behave.
 And if there’s a travel agency with an NPC outside, someone encoded its rules of engagement.
 Behind every meaningful object is a developer who breathed life into it — not to simulate reality, but to expose capabilities.

 This isn’t light work.
 Every virtual prop that does something real represents an integration lift.
-That’s why we aim to reuse them, wrap them, and distribute them as *pluggables*.
-The goal is to let the model move fluidly through a world and employ tools, and hopefully not have to implement them all ourselves.
+The goal is to let the **agent** move fluidly through a world and employ tools without having to hand-wire each one.
+That’s why we aim for reuse — to distribute *pluggable tools*.

-So let’s see that in action.
-Not as a concept, but as a moment.
+Before we go further, it’s worth clarifying how these words are being used.
+The **app** is the program a developer builds — the orchestration layer, the code that routes messages, manages tools, and decides how the model is invoked.
+The **agent** is what the user experiences — the behavior that emerges when the app gives the model goals, context, and the means to act.
+They’re the same system seen from opposite sides: the app is the machinery; the agent is the mind it enables.

+What we’re about to see isn’t a pluggable demo.
+It’s a look under the hood at how developers give an app — and the agent inside it — real-world consequence.
+It’s the kind of orchestration work pluggability is meant to make unnecessary.

 ## 🚗 The Scenario: “Let the 2pm Meeting Know I’m Running Late”